1. Trapping Ignores the Attractants

 3. Trapping Removes Nature's Best Wildlife Controllers

 The presence of wild animals can be extremely beneficial to you and your property.
 Oftentimes when you evict or trap an animal, you are removing nature’s most effective wildlife controller.
-Many of the “nuisance” animals who are evicted or removed are prolific predators who control a wide variety of much less desirable animals that would otherwise proliferate and infest your property.
+Many of the so-called nuisance animals who are evicted or removed are prolific predators who control a wide variety of much less desirable animals that would otherwise proliferate and infest your property.
 In addition, many wild animals are nature’s “sanitation workers,” curtailing the spread of disease by consuming dangerous pathogens before they reproduce and spread, potentially infecting you, your family or your companion animals.

 4. Trappers Often Use Cruel Methods of "Disposal"